 Landlocked alewife – Landlocked alewives compete with smelt populations, often reducing the abundance of smelt in a waterbody.
-This change produces a profound negative impact to landlocked salmon because smelt are the primary forage for salmon.
-Reduced smelt abundance decreases salmon growth and abundance, along with angler satisfaction.
+This change produces a profound negative impact to landlocked salmon because smelt are the primary forage for landlocked salmon.
+Reduced smelt abundance decreases landlocked salmon growth and abundance, along with angler satisfaction.

 Rainbow smelt – Smelt are common in many waters and are native to Maine.
 Though often used for bait, their introduction into wild brook trout ponds and small-sized Arctic char waters cause significant negative impacts to trout and char because adult smelt prey on the young of both species.